Gopal-Khadka/GameHub2/README.md

 ## Handling Games Without Image

 We just return a placeholder image whenever the url is not found.
 We can use any image we want.

+## Searching Games

+We use `form` and `input` element to implement search functionality.
+We then send the entered input as `searchValue` to RAWG API and display the fetched games.